ansible/ansible/docsite/rst/faq.rst

 We're happy to help.

-See the "Resources" section of the documentation home page for a link to the IRC and Google Group.
+See the `Resources <http://www.ansibleworks.com/community/>`_ section of the documentation home page for a link to the IRC and Google Group.

 .. seealso::